nuejs/nue/packages/nuejs.org/blog/nue-1-beta/index.md

 ## Easier setup

-Nue [installation](/docs/installation.html) is now simpler and the onboarding now comes with a handy `nue create` command that installs an example website and opens it on your browser.
+Nue [installation](/docs/installation.html) is now simpler, and the onboarding now comes with a handy `nue create` command that installs an example website and opens it on your browser.
 The opening screen looks like this:

 [image]
   small: /img/create-welcome.png